If you own a late model Nissan (2005 onwards) and are considering a CAN-BUS upgrade alarm then I suggest you keep reading.

 Basically any system I have listed on the CAN-BUS alarm review page other than Cobra.
 I dare say there are others I do not know about too!

-Note: If I have made a mistake about any brands of CAN-BUS alarms affected by this then please let me know and I’ll update the post.
+Note: If I have made a mistake about any CAN-BUS alarms affected by this then please let me know.
+I’ll happily update the post.